-Try to identify your 12 best counters so that you can fill two Battle Parties because if Rayquaza defeats your first Party and you don’t want to use Max Revives, you’ll then have your next-best-optimized one ready to go straight back in with.
+Try to identify your 12 best counters so that you can fill two Battle Parties because if Rayquaza defeats your first Party and you don’t want to use Max Revives, you’ll then have your next-most-optimal Party ready to go straight back into battle.

-When you have ordered your Pokémon from best to worst, you can make a couple of battle parties so that you’re ready for every encounter you have with the Raid Boss.
+When you’ve ordered your Pokémon from best to worst, you can make a couple of battle parties so that you’re ready for every encounter you have with the Raid Boss.